st-louis-serverless/azure_hello_world/Readme.md

 5. Read through the Java code

-6. Execute the Gradle package function task in the Other group
+6. Execute the Gradle **azureFunctionsPackage** task in the Other group

-7. Execute the Gradle run function task in the Other group
+7. Execute the Gradle **azureFunctionsRun** in the Other group to run your function locally
 	- Test a POST request against the localhost address
 	- Note: Only a plain test value need be supplied in the body

-8. Execute the Gradle package deployment task in the Other group
+8. Execute the Gradle **azureFunctionsDeployment**  task in the Other group

 9. Go into the Azure Portal and review the artifacts created there under the resource group name you specified in `build.gradle`